bbj-dev/bbj/docs/docs/index.md

 content like imageboards.
 It has very few dependancies and is easy to set up.

 The API is simple and doesn't use require complex authorization schemes or session management.
-It is fully documented on this site.
+It is fully documented on this site (though the verbage is still being revised for friendliness)